ernst96/D3/README.md

 ## Sony Music Distribution Partner Visualization

-This is a prototype developed for Sony Music to vizualize supply chain performance for distribution partners.
+This is a prototype developed for Sony Music to visualize supply chain performance for distribution partners.

 [Read more &#187;.](/partnerviz)